 The Vendor/Service parking permit will be honored as an A permit in the regular Student (CH or ST zone) or Faculty/Staff (A or C zone) lots.
 The Vendor/Service permit is also valid in the spaces reserved for service vehicles.

 Permits are not required for freight trucks and public service vehicles such as telephone, electric, and gas company vehicles.

 Vendor and service persons who choose not to purchase a Vendor/Service permit must either park in a meter or pay parking facility or should purchase a visitor parking permit.

 Handwritten notes, company placards or business cards will not be honored.
 Vendors failing to obtain a permit are subject to citations and towing.

-There is no time limit on the parking privilege in the A, C, D, E, Reserved or Garage spaces.
+There is no time limit on the parking privilege in the A, C, CH or ST, Reserved or Garage spaces.

 The Vendor/Service permit does not authorize parking: on yellow curbs, in fire drives, loading zones, visitor spaces, Disabled spaces, and metered spaces without paying.

 The Vendor/Service Permit is transferable among vehicles.

 Contractor Permit Eligibility